-If there is no live website, and or the ads are not for competitive goods or services to yours, your only recourse is to buy the domain from the third party.
+If there is no live website, and the ads are not for competitive goods or services to yours, your only recourse is to buy the domain from a third party.

 2. Locate the domain owner.
-Use the WHOIS data base maintained by ICANN.
+Use the WHOIS database maintained by ICANN.
 Most every registrar has a link to the database.
-WHOIS.
-The registrant’s address and email is listed to assist when your domain is hijacked.
+The registrant’s address and email are listed to assist when your domain is hijacked.
 However, some registrations are shielded by privacy services, which means you cannot identify the true owner, only the privacy service.
 Real squatters often give phony names and addresses.
-While the information is supposed to be updated upon request to the Registrar, many such as GoDaddy refuse to follow the ICANN rules requiring cancellation of the domain if the current address and email is not provided within 30 days.
+While the information is supposed to be updated upon request to the Registrar, many such as GoDaddy refuse to follow the ICANN rules requiring the cancellation of the domain if the current address and email are not provided within 30 days.

-4. Register Your Trademark.
+4. Register your trademark.
 Do you have a federal or state trademark registration?
-If not you can get more information with the Domain Names are not Trademarks.
-A trademark registration makes recovery of an infringing domain much easier since the first element required to recover a domain is proof of trademark or trade name rights.
+If not you can get more information with the Domain Names are not Trademarks article.
+Trademark registration makes recovery of an infringing domain much easier since the first element required to recover a domain is proof of trademark or trade name rights.
 The proof is automatic if you have a registration.
 If not, the burden of proof is much higher.
 Make sure you file correctly.
 If you did not pass the guidelines here are the 5 Reasons why you got rejected.